Elysium (film): Lawsuit

-In October 2013, a lawsuit was filed by Steve Wilson Briggs accusing the crew of copyright infringement, claiming he wrote a screenplay that was substantially similar to the movie.
+In October 2013, a lawsuit was filed by Steve Wilson Briggs accusing the producers of copyright infringement, claiming he wrote a screenplay that was substantially similar to the movie.
 Several months before filing a lawsuit, he registered his screenplay with the U.S. Copyright Office to file an infringement complaint.

-On 3 October 2014, the U.S. District Court for the Northern District of California found in favour of the film's producers.
+On October 3, 2014, the U.S. District Court for the Northern District of California found in favor of the film's producers.

 Release

 When the film was first announced, Sony intended to release it in late 2012.
 It later set an official release date for March 8, 2013, before moving one week earlier to prevent competing against Oz the Great and Powerful.
 In October 2012, Sony then announced they had pushed back the release date to August 9, 2013.
 In April 2013, Sony also announced that the film would be specifically reformatted for IMAX theaters.
 By that time, two theatrical trailers and a TV spot had already been showcased.

+Home media

-Elysium was originally released on DVD and Blu-ray on December 17, 2013 and later released on Ultra HD Blu-ray on February 9, 2021 by Sony Pictures Home Entertainment.
+Elysium was originally released on DVD and Blu-ray on December 17, 2013, and later released on Ultra HD Blu-ray on February 9, 2021, by Sony Pictures Home Entertainment.